oracle-livelabs/database-maa/zdm-physical-offline/prepare-target-db/prepare-target-db.md

    Enter **ORCL** when asked for **ORACLE\_SID** and then press **Enter** (Enter your ORACLE\_SID if that is different than the one used in this lab).

+   Use **sqlplus** to connect to the database after the environment has been set.

-   Please find below sample ouput.
+   Please find below sample output showing the steps to connect to database.

    ![Image showing how to set the database environment](./images/target-cdb-connection.png)